WGLab/NanoCaller/docs/Usage.md

   -small_win_size SMALL_WIN_SIZE, --small_win_size SMALL_WIN_SIZE
-                        Size of the sliding window in which indel frequency is determined for small indels (default: 4)
+                        Size of the sliding window in which indel frequency is determined for small indels (default: 4) -impute_indel_phase, --impute_indel_phase
+                        Infer read phase by rudimentary allele clustering if the no or insufficient phasing information is available, can be useful for datasets without SNPs or regions with poor phasing quality (default: False)

 Output Options:
   -keep_bam, --keep_bam